Leeds Young Carers Support Service

 Our Community Engagement Practitioners provide a bespoke package of information, resources and training, which enables settings to review their current young carer identification and support mechanisms, and establish a robust action plan to improve outcomes for children and young people.
 The programme was written with our LEAP participation group, and ensures among other things, that settings have a Designated Lead for Young Carers and staff are trained and skilled to be able to identify, support and appropriately refer Young Carers in Leeds.

-If you are interested or want to learn more about any of these opportunities, complete the enquiry form and a member of the team will respond within 5 working days or alternatively you can ring or email us.
+If you are interested or want to learn more about any of these opportunities, complete the enquiry form and a member of the team will respond within 5 working days.

 If a child or young person is providing inappropriate or excessive care a referral for specialist support can be made to Leeds Young Carers Support Service.